C3llar-brim-door/projects/README.md

 App 3 (Data-man): this app displays data retrieved from a CSV file (using pandas) as a series of graphs.
 This app then creates a locally hosted website using Justpy, and displays the graphs there.
 This is run from the Data_man.py script, and recieves data from reviews.csv.

 App 4 (Web-man): This is a basic website, available at nattypaczek.pythonanywhere.com.
 This was built using the flask web-framework.
 The code is available to review in Flask_app.py, home.html, layout.html, about.html and main.css.

+App 5 (Book-man): Book man runs on SQLite3 and Tkinter and uses a GUI with assigned functions to create a database of books (books.db).
+Book man then can search and update these entries as required.
+Book man requires backend.py and book_app.py and runs from book_app.py.